Crisp and Co. Banner Image

 • Putting money and property into trust

-• Giving belongings away to family and friends for ‘safekeeping’
+• Giving belongings away to family and friends for ‘safe keeping’

 A Freezing Order can affect all types of assets, both in the UK and overseas, including bank accounts, property, shares, cars and belongings such as jewellery.